wagtail/wagtail/docs/reference/contrib/settings.md

 # Settings

-The `wagtail.contrib.settings` module allows you to define models that hold settings which are either generic (i.e. the same) across all `Site`s or specific to each `Site`.
+The `wagtail.contrib.settings` module allows you to define models that hold settings which are either generic (that is the same) across all `Site`s or specific to each `Site`.

 Settings are editable by administrators within the Wagtail admin, and can be